s-a-v-a-n-n-a/Second_semester/Hash_map/README.md

 **CONCLUSION**
 --------------
-After this investigation we can infer that extended assembly and calling assembly function bossts the program due to direct access to registers and own understanding of guaranteed values.
+After this investigation we can infer that extended assembly and calling assembly function boosts the program due to direct access to registers and own understanding of guaranteed values.

 **LITERATURE AND LINKS**
 ------------------------